conan-io/docs/creating_packages/define_abi_compatibility.rst

                 self.compatible_packages.append(compatible_pkg)

-This defines that the binaries are compatible with binaries of itself built with a lower optimization value.
-In this example we can have up to 3 different binaries, one for each different value of ``optimized`` option.
+This recipe defines that the binaries are compatible with binaries of itself built with a lower optimization value.
+It can have up to 3 different binaries, one for each different value of ``optimized`` option.
 The ``package_id()`` defines that a binary built with ``optimized=1`` can be perfectly linked and will run even if someone defines ``optimized=2``, or ``optimized=3`` in their configuration.
 But a binary built with ``optimized=2``, will not be considered if the input is ``optimized=1``.